Certainly marked by the work of Jacques Lacan, much as by the writing on Jacques Lacan, lacanian ink has been going for 19 consecutive years.

 "If I am anything in the picture it is always in the form of a screen."

 This screen casts a shadow.
 Lacan calls it scotoma - as in medicine - or a stain, or a spot.
 Set out to cause perplexity and desire, lacanian ink wants to be a disquieting object to the US culture.
-Here it spills, marks… Something of the ink reassembles the stain —perhaps lacanian lnk is akin to the function of silence, as regards the analyst.
+Here it spills, marks… Something of the ink reassembles the stain—perhaps lacanian lnk is akin to the function of silence, as regards to the analyst.
 The subject divides: the desire to be seen goes together with the desire to see more.
 Split between perseverance when the cause is a good one, and obstinacy when the cause is bad, I hope lacanian ink is a blend of both—perseverance and obstinacy.
 Specially honored by the writings of Jacques-Alain Miller, Alain Badiou, Slavoj Žižek… the certain authors became enduring contributors, as well as permanent speakers at the twice a year Lacanian Ink event to follow both, the Autumn and Spring issues.
 Again, "this is the only publication," says Žižek, "I write for in a regular basis."